imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ## Rendering Images in iOS application

-Image URL can be created from an image path or using the absolute image URL.
+Image URLs can be created from an image path or using the absolute image URL.
 You can learn more about it in [docs](https://github.com/imagekit-developer/imagekit-javascript#url-generation).

 To render an image using an absolute URL (full image URL), we can instantiate the `ImageKitURLConstructor`